 To my four loyal readers (assuming my parents, brother, and Callie still read this blog): sorry I’ve been MIA for a minute.
 Since I last posted I graduated college, moved, started a new job, and ate a lot of amazing food that I can’t wait to write about, crazy how time flies!
 Lately I’ve wanted to take things in a bit of a different direction with my food writing: more story based, thematic posts, and less laundry lists of ingredients.
 So consider this a fresh start, and what better way to restart than focusing on BURGERS.
 I actually find it funny how into burgers I’ve gotten the past few months, because for a few years I wouldn’t eat them after an unfortunate food poisoning incident the day after I got home from my freshman year of college.
 But I digress, I love them now and for the past few months I’ve been on a mission to find the best burgers in LA and also to figure out what exactly distinguishes a good burger from a great burger.

-Anyways, one burger stood out to us on the essential LA burgers list.
-The restaurant that serves it, Petit Trois, appeared again in the section organized by neighborhood, and Petit Trois popped up AGAIN on a list of LA’s best secret menu items, at which point I was sold.
+One burger in particular really stood out to us.
+Various menu items from the Petit Trois, the restaurant that serves it, show up all over LA food lists in their respective categories, including best secret menu items, so I was sold.
 And let me tell you, THIS BURGER.
 OH MY GOD.
 I’ve told everyone about this burger.
 Everyone from foodie friends who can’t wait to hear about it to Uber drivers who are definitely confused and probably bored by a complete stranger talking so passionately and incessantly about a ground beef patty.
 BUT SERIOUSLY.
 EVERYONE.
 NEEDS.
 TO.
 TRY.
 THIS.
 BURGER.
 I remember the experience so viscerally.
 We pulled up to a strip mall most prominently containing a Yum Yum Donuts and tucked away in the back, the tiniest French restaurant.
 They don’t take reservations and we made the incredibly smart decision to show up around 9 on a Saturday night having eaten nothing since a taco at noon.
 After waiting an hour, standing, in heels, and watching the other diners’ food go by we were finally seated.
 After some great bread and butter (because what would a French restaurant be without a fresh baguette), our burgers arrived.
 Emily took a bite first and got really serious all of a sudden and then said she didn’t want to say anything until I had a bite (because really, food spoilers can be just as disappointing as movie spoilers).

 The Big Mec is the only burger on the menu and it’s actually very simple.
 A double patty cooked perfectly medium rare with melted gooey American cheese, garlic aioli, and a foie gras infused bordelaise sauce on a perfectly toasted, buttery, fluffy bun.